Incoming Bachelor’s students

 - to collect statistics about the class profile; percentage of males/females, age range and nationalities.
 This class profile is shown on the overview of each programme presentation.

 You will be introduced to resources available specifically for you as a student at Lund University School of Economics and Management.
-Listen in and learn more about:
+An opportunity to meet classmates, program coordinators, and have a look around at your new school.
+You will also learn more about our resources:

 - LUSEM Career Services